 So I wait.
 I wake each morning and account for the whereabouts of my beloved offspring.
 For a brief time, in my slumbered state, my mind once again sees them as precious cherubs from days of macaroni necklaces and milk mustaches.
 Then I breathe, slide my arthritic body from the sheets and begin another day.

 I pray, as my mother and grandmother did before me, that the storms will pass.
 The clouds will break and the sun will eventually shine.
-As a parent of teenagers, I have to stop, breathe in and out, unclench my heart and remember my own personal agonies and acts of defiance, before I react to theirs.
+As a parent of teenagers, I have to stop, breathe in and out, unclench my heart and remember my own personal agonies and acts of teenage defiance, before I react to theirs.
 I have to recall my own painful adolescence: tripping over my tongue as I desperately tried to impress a boy; the missing Frye boots underneath the Christmas tree and the resulting temper tantrum that left my mother devastated; the humiliating result of too many Bacardi and Tabs; asking a boy to prom because I attended an all-girls high school.
 Adolescent moments that still make me cringe.

 My Life With Teens